vkbo/novelWriter/docs/source/usage_project.rst

 are flags that you control and define yourself. novelWriter doesn't do anything with them at all.
 To modify the labels, go to their respective tabs in :guilabel:`Project Settings`.

-The "Status" flag is intended to tag a :term:`Novel document<novel documents>` as for instance a draft or as completed, and the "Importance" flag is intended to tag character notes, or other :term:`project notes`, as for instance a main, major or minor character.
+The "Status" flag is intended to tag a :term:`novel document<novel documents>` as for instance a draft or as completed, and the "Importance" flag is intended to tag character notes, or other :term:`project notes`, as for instance a main, major, or minor character or story element.

 Whether a document uses a "Status" or "Importance" flag depends on which :term:`root folder` it lives in.
 If it's in a :guilabel:`Novel` folder, it uses the "Status" flag, otherwise it uses an